Latest Update: May 26, 2020, 9:25 am, ET

 EEFA is highlighting policies actively being developed by community groups, local, state, and federal government, mission-driven nonprofit organizations, and academic researchers for protection against eviction and other housing issues.
 These recommendations can be tailored for any state or local jurisdiction to immediately advocate for the health and safety of everyone.
 When delivering recommendations please be aware that state and local decision-makers are dealing with many urgent COVID-19 related matters, and we all need to prioritize keeping people healthy and safe during this crisis.

 Read an overview of the Pandemic Response Guidance

 EEFA Georgia’s letter urging Governor Kemp to take immediate action to ensure that Georgians remain connected to essential utility services.

-The Michigan EEFA’s letter calling on Governor Whitmer to enact statewide utility shut-off protections, ensure continued access to clean water, expand energy efficiency and energy assistance, and implement strong eviction and foreclosure protections and critical housing assistance.
+The Michigan EEFA coalition’s letter calling on Governor Whitmer to enact statewide utility shut-off protections, ensure continued access to clean water, expand energy efficiency and energy assistance, and implement strong eviction and foreclosure protections and critical housing assistance.

 Missouri EEFA’s letter to state, local, and utility leaders urging strong leadership and action to protect Missourians’ access to utility services and affordable housing.